Beliavsky/Fortran-code-on-GitHub/README.md

 [mastermind](https://github.com/fortran-gaming/mastermind): classic MasterMind game in modern Fortran 2008, from fortran-gaming

 ## General Purpose
+[AwesomeFortranLibraries](https://github.com/SourangshuGhosh/AwesomeFortranLibraries): modules for numerics, file I/O, and other topics by Sourangshu Ghosh for use in more complex codes

 [BeFoR64](https://github.com/szaghi/BeFoR64): Base64 encoding/decoding library for FoRtran poor men, is a pure Fortran (KISS) library for base64 encoding/decoding for modern (2003+) Fortran projects

 [coretran](https://github.com/leonfoks/coretran): easy-to-follow library to make Fortran easier in general with wrapped interfaces, sorting routines, kD-Trees, and other algorithms to handle scientific data and concepts.